citp/privacy-policy-historical/t/ti/tin/tinydeal.com.md

 #### CAN I OPT OUT OF HAVING CERTAIN INFORMATION COLLECTED?

-have the option of disabling your computer’s ability to accept or transmit cookies.
+have the option of disabling your computer's ability to accept or transmit cookies.
 This will prevent us from gathering certain non-personally identifiable information from you.
 You also have the option of removing yourself from any email distribution list that you may have signed up for.

 #### NOTICE OF CHANGES TO THIS PRIVACY POLICY